Rezlick/SA-Project-SHABUBU/README.md

-# SA_Project
+# SHABUBU (SA Project)
-This project is the main project for the System Analysis and Design subject, developed using React Vite (with TypeScript) and Go.
+This is the main project for the System Analysis and Design subject, developed using React Vite (with TypeScript) and Go.

 ## Backend installation